 Slideshows, also known as sliders or carousels, are a way for a website to presenting a variety of important information.
 The website owners feel confident that they are bringing attention to every corner of their website.
 Unfortunately, a slideshow is actually doing the exact opposite.

 Instead of visitors taking in all the information from the slider, they actually ignore the slider completely.
 A number of different sources have proven this idea.
 According to ConversionXL, there are two main reasons why sliders are ineffective.
-First, human eye reacts to movement and misses the main message.
+First, the human eye reacts to movement and misses the main message.
 Second, too many messages at once mean no message at all.

 Take the space of a slider and fill it with a compelling message.
 Enhance the message with a great design to get users to click through your site.
 Give your visitors the content they’re looking for.
 Place it front and center instead of making them hunt for it.